Jobs: Transgender Rights Project Law Student Intern

 Because of the focused and challenging nature of the work Lambda Legal does, we prefer to hire law students who have some experience or background in transgender civil rights issues.
 Commitment to public interest law also greatly strengthens an application.
 Lambda Legal encourages applications from transgender people, people of color, and people with disabilities, including HIV.
 The ability to speak Spanish and additional languages is a plus.

-This is a nonpaying voluntary position.
+This is a nonpaying volunteer position.
 Interns are strongly encouraged to seek out and apply for grants from their school and/or funding from other sources, or course credit where available.

 Position will remain open until filled.
 Applicants should send resume, cover letter (with availability and areas of interest), and short writing sample to: